frank26080115/alpha-fairy/doc/Camera-Reverse-Engineering.md

 There are two parts to the handshake.
 The first part is pretty well described by the protocol documentation.
 The second part involves a series of operation requests using Sony's own operation codes.
 This appears to be slightly different between camera models, so it adds to the difficulty of supporting camera models that I do not own.
 However, I did write my source code in a way that this sequence is described in a table, so new camera models can be supported very easily once I get some sniffed data from the new camera model.

+#### August 2022

+It seems like the handshake is the same across at least two camera models, I'm fairly confident it will be the same across all camera models.
+Also, the act of "pairing" is simply a delay after the host sends the "initialization command request" which contains the host's friendly name, the name is shown on the camera's screen and the user has to press OK.
+When OK is pressed, "initialization command acknowledgement" is returned to the host.
+The host's GUID is memorized by the camera so it won't be prompted for any future handshakes.

+#### Warning About Pairing!!!

+It looks like when a camera is "paired" to an application, you cannot unpair it!!!
+The only way to unpair is through a factory reset, which would cause you to lose all of your custom key mappings and memory recall slots.

+Please use the "Connect Without Pairing" option!!!

 ## Device Properties

 One key feature for me to implement is to read the camera's status (current settings, battery level, etc).
 This is done by requesting all device properties, and then getting a gigantic chunk of data as a reply.
 There are a few annoying things about the way this works: